Lenoftawa/RP/ETH-only LEB8s RPIP.md

 The reward system should avoid encouraging the selling of RPL or unnecessary churn in minipool creation.

 ### Exit and Re-enter Churn
-The proposal aims to minimize incentives for Node Operators to close existing minipools only to create new ETH-only LEB8s, which could lead to inefficiencies.
+The proposal needs to minimize incentives for Node Operators to close existing minipools only to create new ETH-only LEB8s, as this would be distruptive and not be beneficial to the Rocketpool protocol.

 ## Dynamic Commission Proposal

 A key feature of this proposal is the introduction of ETH-only LEB8s, where Node Operators can create minipools without the requirement for additional RPL.
-To address concerns about under-collateralized Node Operators and the incentive structure, the commission rate for new ETH-only LEB8s would be set lower than the current 14%, with an additional ETH bonus tied to the amount of RPL held.
+The commission rate for new ETH-only LEB8s would be set lower than the current 14%, with an additional ETH bonus tied to the amount of RPL held.
+The total ETH reward (comission plus bonus) would be capped at 14% to avoid competing with existing LEB8s.
 This bonus would be distributed from the Smoothing Pool via the rewards tree calculation.

 While this approach should attract more staked ETH, it also considers the potential negative impact on RPL value.
-The proposal recommends revisiting the current 10% minimum RPL requirement for earning RPL rewards to provide relief to under-collateralized nodes and incentivize the purchase of RPL for ETH-only LEB8s.
+The proposal recommends revisiting the current 10% minimum RPL requirement for earning RPL rewards.
+This will provide relief to under-collateralized nodes and incentivize the purchase of RPL for ETH-only LEB8s.
 The exact parameters of this change are yet to be determined.

 ### ETH Commission